DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 1. [#ue-hogwarts](https://discord.com/channels/747967102895390741/1363692053229207792) (new channel 2025-04-20)
 2. [old thread](https://discord.com/channels/747967102895390741/1073648949057048628) under #ue-games

+> [!IMPORTANT]
+> Version 1.08 of the profile was just released (2025-06-17), bringing new features and performance improvements.
+> Updates to this guide comming soon.

 ## Setup

 We will be using UEVR to make _Hogwarts Legacy_ run in VR.